aerospike/act/README.md

 and write rates.
 For act_index, defragmentation generates an extra internal index device read and write load.
 The default defrag-lwm-pct is 50.

+**no-defrag-reads (act_storage ONLY)**
+Flag to model Aerospike 7.0+ storage-engine memory with device/file backing.
+This models defrag for a given write load as usual, but without the large-block reads.
+To simulate storage-engine memory with device backing, in addition to setting this flag, do not specify a read load (read-reqs-per-sec), and do not set the tomb-raider flag.
+The default no-defrag-reads is no.

 **compress-pct (act_storage ONLY)**
 Generate compressible data when writing to devices.
 With compress-pct 100, the data is fully random (not compressible).
 Lower values cause runs of zeros to